Blendshe/TechEd-201/Class-10/README.md

 A *constructor* is whe you initiate or call the Class - the Constructor comes into action and does stuff for you.
 It's like an engine, it initiaites or is triggered when you use the Class e.g. car in Vs code

+See Vs code 070323 7.34pm for use ofthe Constructor

+`this.name = "Honda"` where Honda is the value

+It's a much shorter way of writing code to capture information from the prompts and you would collect this into a database (DB or db)